Monadofilosa

 Monadofilosa is a grouping of Cercozoa.
 (It is sometimes considered one of three, the other two being Endomyxa and Reticulofilosa.)
 These organisms are single-celled amoeboid protists.

 Classification

-Monadofilosa is sometimes treated as a superclass rather than a subphylum.
+Monadofilosa was originally proposed as a subphylum of Phylum Rhizopoda and subsequently treated as superclass, infraphylum or subphylum in different taxonomic treatments.
 Monadofilosa includes the testate amoebae known as "testaceans", and the cercomonads.
 It is sometimes described as Testaceafilosia and Sarcomonadea.
 It has also been described as Sarcomonadea (Cercomonas, Heteromita, Bodomorpha, Proleptomonas, Allantion), Thecofilosea (Cryptodifflugia, Cryothecomonas), Spongomonadea (Spongomonas, Rhipidodendron), and Imbricatea (Thaumatomonas, Thaumatomastix, Allas, Gyromitus, Euglypha, Trinema, Paulinella).